henkrijneveld/Microscope-PiCam/README.md

 The other controls can be set to get the most detail and dynamic range.
 Look at the live-histogram to avoid clipping.

 ![Alt](docs/bumblbee-fov3mm.jpg?raw=true )

-Air bubbles in resin filled cavity of a bumlbee jasper (horizontal field of view 3mm).
+git aAir bubbles in resin filled cavity of a bumlbee jasper (horizontal field of view 3mm).

 Not that the primary driver for the quality of the picture is the reduction lens between microscope and camera.
 I use a rather cheap model.
 Before I finished gemcam, it was less noticable...